 Using Different Fly Lines

-When you go fishing on a stillwater it pays to have multiple fly lines at your disposal so that you can prospect different water depths effectively.
-I always come to a stillwater with at least a sinking line and a floating line, plus it doesn’t hurt to throw in intermediates or sink tips too.
+When you go fishing in a Stillwater it pays to have multiple fly lines at your disposal so that you can prospect different water depths effectively.
+I always come to a still water with at least a sinking line and a floating line, plus it doesn’t hurt to throw in intermediates or sink tips too.